sindresorhus/globby/readme.md

 Respect ignore patterns in `.gitignore` files that apply to the globbed files.

-**Performance note:** This option searches for *all* `.gitignore` files in the entire directory tree before globbing, which can be slow.
-For better performance, use `ignoreFiles: '.gitignore'` to only respect the root `.gitignore` file.
+**Performance:** Globby reads `.gitignore` files before globbing.
+When there are no negation patterns (like `!important.log`), it passes ignore patterns to fast-glob to skip traversing ignored directories entirely, which significantly improves performance for large `node_modules` or build directories.
+When negation patterns are present, all filtering is done after traversal to ensure correct Git-compatible behavior.
+For optimal performance, prefer specific `.gitignore` patterns without negations, or use `ignoreFiles: '.gitignore'` to target only the root ignore file.

 ##### ignoreFiles